There

 Our

-house and our wildlife ecology centre run almost entirely on solar
+house and our wildlife

-power via photovoltaic cells
+power via photovoltaic

-run drectly on 12 volts (we do have a small backup diesel generator for
+volts (we do have a

 situations when